How to make payment by invoice quick and easy: 7 best practices

 2. Be consistent

-Consistent invoices create a better customer experience as customers are familiar with your invoices and know how to find the information they need quickly.
+Consistent invoices create a better customer experience.
+Customers become familiar with your invoices and know how to find the information they need quickly.
 Consider using invoice tools that have customisable templates, so you’ll never forget to include any vital information, and you won’t need to recreate invoices every time you send one.

 3. Allow online payments

-Many clients prefer to pay online with options like credit and debit cards, BPAY or digital wallets.
+Many clients prefer to pay online with options like credit and debit cards or digital wallets.
 Online payments are much more efficient for businesses as they’re easy to track and account for.
-In a best case scenario, you can even get payment within seconds of sending the invoice.
+In a best-case scenario, you can even get payment within seconds of sending the invoice.

 4. Use eInvoicing

-All levels of government and many businesses throughout Australia are starting to eInvoice for business-to-government and business-to-business transactions.
-Australia uses the Peppol system for eInvoicing.
+Many government agencies and small businesses throughout New Zealand are starting to use eInvoicing for business-to-government and business-to-business transactions.
+New Zealand uses the Peppol system for eInvoicing.
 When on the Peppol network, invoicing data can be exchanged directly from the seller to the buyer's software system ready for approval and payment.
 Emails with PDF invoices are no longer required!

 5. Automate invoices and past-due notices